Bisher 46 mal gespeichert

 -gatherings to meet and mingle, learn and grow.

-Being an animal lover is necessary to visit , as there are dogs and cats as well as the local wildlife such as snakes and monitor lizards (now waking up at springtime).
+Being an animal lover is necessary to visit , as there are dogs and cats as well as the local wildlife such as snakes and monitor lizards.
 Respect is what counts, as there is a harmonious relationship between us all.

 Down to earth and close to earth living is what it is all about.